Substantive Change Workshop

 - or others with substantive change responsibilities.

-In the meantime, take advantage of the on-demand and live webinarsavailable on the substantive change webpage.
+In the meantime, take advantage of the live and on-demand substantive change webinars.
+Registration and playback links are on the substantive change webpage.